xwiki-contrib/xinit/README.md

 Change Log
 ==========

+### Xinit Version 1.2.1 - 23/04/2013 ###

+* A DNS trace in case domain name resolution fails using the 'dig' command if it exists

 ### Xinit Version 1.2 - 19/02/2013 ###

 * Possibility to match several return codes for check-http function (EXPECT_HTTP_RESPONSE_CODE in xinit.cfg).